vsavornin/Influxdb-Powershell/README.md

 There are several functions that are exposed by the module which are available to use in an ad-hoc manner.

-For a list of functions in the module, run `Get-Command -Module INfluxdb-PowerShell`.
+For a list of functions in the module, run `Get-Command -Module Influxdb-PowerShell`.
 For full help for these functions run `Get-Help | <Function Name>`

 Function Name | Description
 --- | ---